iredmail/docs/en_US/upgrade/0-upgrade.iredmail.0.9.8-0.9.9.md

 ### Upgrade iRedAdmin (open source edition) to the latest stable release (0.9.3)

+!!! attention

+    In this release, iRedAdmin (and iRedAdmin-Pro) is running as a standalone service named "iredadmin", each time you modified its config file, please restart the service ("iredadmin").

 Please follow this tutorial to upgrade iRedAdmin open source edition to the latest stable release:
 [Upgrade iRedAdmin to the latest stable release](./migrate.or.upgrade.iredadmin.html)